December 17th 2020

 The EU’s Biodiversity Strategy - a core initiative to help reverse the negative trends of the health of the EU’s biodiversity - raised the issue of the impacts forest biomass burning has on biodiversity.
 The Partnership for Policy Integrity’s Paper Tiger report demonstrates the clear failures of existing RED forest biomass“sustainability criteria” (to which the draft DA defaults) to adequately protect the climate and biodiversity.
 More recently, over 100 civil society organisations have called for an end to the

 eligibility of forest biomass as a source of “renewable energy” under RED and to the subsidies and incentives that flow from this eligibility.
 The Draft Delegated Act, which proposes that most forest biomass sourced directly from forests is considered “sustainable” is clearly out of step with these warnings and statements from scientists, civil society and the EC’s own staff.
 The perverse climate impacts of burning forest biomass are clear.
-The Technical Expert Group had already recognised that the REDII eligibility criteria are not sufficient safeguards when it proposed additional, albeit weak,
+The Technical Expert Group had already recognised that the REDII eligibility criteria are not sufficient safeguards when it proposed additional, albeit weak,criteria in its technical report.
+Accordingly, forest biomass does not provide a substantial contribution to climate change mitigation and arguably accentuates the problem of biodiversity loss, and hence, should not be classified as “sustainable” and removed from the Taxonomy.

 The TEG recognised the nonsensical nature of small hydropower plants - the disproportionate environmental damage small hydropower installations cause whilst creating only small amounts of electricity, and recommended that “construction of small hydropower (<10MW) should be avoided.”
 This is in line with the TEG’s “Do No Significant Harm” (DNSH) criteria where activities “must avoid significant harm…to the protection of healthy ecosystems”.
 The environmental damage caused by small hydropower, particularly those built in cascades, can be similar to, or even greater than, the more widely known negative impacts of large hydropower plants.
 In the EU, 60% of rivers do not have a good ecological status, fish and mollusc species comprise the two most threatened taxonomic groups, migratory fish populations have declined by 93% between 1970 and 2016 and in the Mediterranean Basin, including countries from Portugal to Turkey, 161 of the region’s 251 threatened fish species will be negatively impacted by planned small hydropower plants alone.
 Consequently, 150 NGOs have recently called for an end to the building of hydropower plants in Europe.
 Support for hydropower in the Draft Delegated Act is clearly out of step with civil society and scientific calls to end the damage that hydropower has caused and continues to inflict on freshwater systems.
 The DNSH criteria are clearly breached.
 Given the almost nonexistent benefit that new hydropower plants can play in greening the economy, hydropower should also not be included in the Taxonomy.